Munkleson/steam-game-manager/README.md

 - Add many
   - Creates a selection and confirm at the end
   - Seems pointless to have add one if you have add many

+Search function
+- Can search by just games
+- Can search by just DLC
+- Can search by both